FILMS IN DEVELOPMENT

 Poker Face (Dramatic Thriller): JAKE has had some tough years, once a promising photo-journalist; he battled the bottle which sent him spiraling downward.
 Now clean JAKE has found his passion, Poker.
 He’s good, known on the Vegas strip as the best.
 Jake’s past has given him a unique skill: a completely emotionless, reaction-less, poker face.
 One day walking out of a casino Jake is hit by a car and wakes up in the hospital with a scream--he’s blind.
 It’s not long after his release a complex game of cat and mouse ensues.
 NATALIE, a sexy insurance investigator, CAL, a brutal crooked detective hiding a murder and a blind poker player who has "seen" it all, are thrust into a high stakes game of manipulation.
 Set in Sin City, where nothing is as it appears; Poker Face is a clever dramatic thriller that ramps up the suspense, unraveling its twisty narrative to deliver a compelling emotional tale with redemption at its core.

 It Ain’t New Yawk (Comedy): Inspired by award winning writer Michael Arturo's play.
 A funny, fish-out-of-water story about five transplants from New York trying to adapt to the ways of the west coast.
 Film reveals the universality of ambition, love and friendship in, at times, the self-absorbed, roller-blading, spin-cycling, lipo-suctioning, silicon-implanting, decafe - latte'ing, almond milk'ing world of Hollywood.
 “New Yawk” is as funny as it is poignant with its universal themes woven throughout the story narrative.
-The screenplay blends endearing characters, unique voices, spoken with that New York staccato dialogue, reminiscent of Woody Allen and David Mamet.
+The screenplay blends endearing characters, unique voices, spoken with that New York staccato dialogue, reminiscent of David Mamet.